-There are more four-cylinder hot hatchbacks than other types, but you can find a lot of variety, plus some even have six cylinders.
+There are more four-cylinder hot hatchbacks than other types, but you can find a lot of variety.
 Turbochargers have become common, and while some of the greatest hot hatches of the past did without them, the modern crop uses turbo power to achieve some pretty incredible performance.

 The best used hot hatchbacks